 Open defecation rates have been decreasing steadily.
-From 2000-2015, the number of people practising open defecation declined from 1,229 million to 892 million, an average decrease of 22 million people per year.
-All SDG regions saw a drop in the number of people practising open defecation, except for sub-Saharan Africa, where high population growth led to an increase in open defecation from 204 to 220 million, and in Oceania), where open defecation increased from 1 to 1.3 million.
-Nine out of ten people practising open defecation now live in just three regions.
-Ending open defecation by 2030 will require a substantial acceleration in current rates of progress, particularly in Central and Southern Asia, Eastern and Southeast Asia and Sub-Saharan Africa.
+From 2000-2020, the number of people practising open defecation declined from 1,229 million to 494 million, an average decrease of 37 million people per year.
+All SDG regions saw a drop in the number of people practising open defecation, except for Oceania, where open defecation increased from 1.1 to 1.8 million.
+In 2020, more than 5% of the population still practised open defecation in 55 countries.
+Nine out of ten people practising open defecation lived in two regions: Central and Southern Asia (233 million) and Sub-Saharan Africa (197 million).